AltspaceVR/AltspaceSDK/README.md

 ###Input

 ####Cursor

 >Note that currently every mesh is represented in our physics engine as object aligned cuboids, 80% the size of a full bounding box (basically a stretched cube that contains most of the object).
-This means that the cursor will not precisely collide with your meshes, and that signifigantly concave objects (buckets, etc) will block items inside them from being clicked on.
+This means that the cursor will not precisely collide with your meshes, and that signifigantly concave objects (buckets, etc) will block contained objects from being clicked on.

 * `mesh.addEventListener('cursorup' / 'cursordown', callback);`
  listen for cursor events on a specific object.
 * `scene.addEventListner('cursormove', callback)`